uu-sml/sml-book-page/index.md

     - Ethics in machine learning (not in draft yet)
 11. **Generative models and learning from unlabeled data**
     - The Gaussian mixture model and the LDA & QDA classifiers
-    - The Gaussian mixture model when some or all labels are missing (not in draft yet)
+    - The Gaussian mixture model when some or all labels are missing
-    - More unsupervised methods: k-means and PCA (only partly completed)
+    - More unsupervised methods: k-means and PCA

 ## Exercise material